Behavior therapy vs. psychoanalysis: What’s the difference?

 - Unconscious experiences can be made conscious by exploring dreams.

-- People use defense mechanisms to protect themselves from theawareness of unconscious memories and desires.
+- Psychoanalysis explores how people use defense mechanisms to defend themselves from the awareness of unconscious memories and desires.

 - Mental breakdown occurs when there is a conflict between the conscious and unconscious mind.